jgabriel1/poll-app/README.md

 * the creator can share that url with the people they wish to inquire;
 * upon finishing voting, the voter will be able to see the results of the poll.

-## Technoligies used on the project:
+## Technologies used on the project:

 * ### **Frontend:** JavaScript on NodeJS with server side rendering using [ReactJS](https://reactjs.org/) framework;